User Events

 Events (

-for incrementing and decrementing the counter) are bound to their respective methods (increment
+clickfor incrementing and decrementing the counter) are bound to their respective methods (incrementanddecrement) usingdispatcher. -

 The